-For many new creatives, once the degree shows have been taken down the first step in a design career is applying for design placements and interning within an agency.
+For many new creatives, once their degree shows (opens in new tab) are over and their design portfolios (opens in new tab) are spruced up and ready to go, they start applying for design placements and interning within an agency.
 Thankfully, these are now far more comprehensive and involved than making tea (although that definitely helps) and shyly handing out post, silently praying you’ve remembered everyone’s names correctly.

 A lot of studios directly recruit their junior designers from internships, so we spoke to some top agencies about what to do to make sure you stand out from the rest, and how to have the best chance of getting hired full-time once your design internship finishes.